naragurgel/resolutions-list/README.md

 ## UX Development
  ### Project Goal
-Demonstrate my competence using HTML,CSS and Java Script languages to build a responsive and interactive website.
+Demonstrate my competence using HTML, CSS and Java Script languages to build a responsive and interactive website.

-The page should promote a new years resolution's list where the user can interact adding, deleting and tag the itens as check or unchecks.
+The page should promote a new years' resolution's list where the user can interact adding, deleting and tag the items as checked or unchecked.

 ## User Stories
 ### First Time Visitors
-* Be able to creat a list of goals for the New Year.
+* Be able to create a list of goals for the New Year.
-* People interested about organize determitations for the next New Year.
+* People interested about organize determinations for the next New Year.
 * A simple designer and clear structure to easily navigate the page.
 * Able to open and edit from mobile or desktop.

 ### Returning Users
-* Be able to add more itens.
+* Be able to add more items.
-* Be able to tag the itens as check or unchecks.
+* Be able to tag the items as checked or unchecked.
 * Be able to delete a item from the list.

 ### Site Owners Goals
 * Create an easily navigated site using a single page format.
 * Use single-page layout
-* Give a positive user experience through colours and layout.
+* Give a positive user experience through colors and layout.
 * Created the storage data to save the items for the user.

 ## Design